KubeDeckio/KubeBuddy/docs/index.md

 - **AKS-Specific Checks**: Follow Microsoft’s AKS best practices with one command.
 - **Event Summaries**: Surface recent errors, warnings, and crash loops.
 - **Storage and Networking**: Review PVCs, services, and network policies.
-- **HTML and CLI Reports**: Shareable output for audits and debugging.
+- **HTML, JSON, and CLI Reports**: Shareable output for audits and debugging.

 > **All checks run outside the cluster.
 No setup required inside Kubernetes.**
 > Works on any Kubernetes cluster.
 PowerShell 7+ required.